-Ontario to close all non-essential businesses
+Ontario and Quebec to close all non-essential businesses

 The prime minister so far resisted the idea of putting into place the federal equivalent, the Emergencies Act, saying Monday that since it requires taking power out of the hands of the provinces, there needs to be a discussion with them first.

-Canada had more than 1,474 confirmed cases and more than 20 deaths as of Monday.
+Canada had at least 2,035 confirmed cases and more than 20 deaths as of Monday.

+More than a million Canadians and permanent residents returned to Canada between March 14 and March 20, according to the Canada Border Services Agency.
+Alberta Premier Jason Kenney implored those returning to self isolate for 14 days and said he's heard of too many stories about people who think the 14-day self-isolation rule upon arrival is some sort of vague hint or suggestion.

+"This does not mean going to the grocery store," Kenney said.
+"It means one thing and one thing only.
+When you come into the country you must you must go directly and immediately to your home without stopping.
+And if you need supplies or groceries you got to call family, friends or neighbors or delivery services.
+We will not be tolerate people coming in from overseas and then mixing with the general population.
+They would be threatening public health.
+I cannot emphasize this strongly enough."